🜂 Opening

 They have not been repudiated.
 Hegseth doubled down.

 This is not fringe theology leaking into policy.
 This is policy being driven by theology.
+Serious enough that Democratic lawmakers (Reps.
+Huffman, Raskin, and Houlahan) have formally requested a DoD Inspector General investigation into whether Hegseth's theological framing has penetrated the chain of command in violation of the Constitution and the UCMJ.
 The Scofield Bible's 1909 insertion finally reaching operational capacity one hundred and seventeen years later.

 And here is what Tucker hasn't said yet, the thing that reframes everything he has said correctly: